Table of Contents Show

 1.2.
 Past Experiences with Conflicts

-Having a parent-child relationship where if the child voices their opinion were scolded very severely can also be one of the reasons that people develop conflict avoidance in the latter part of their life.
+Having a parent-child relationship where if the child voices their opinion, were scolded very severely can also be one of the reasons that people develop conflict avoidance in the latter part of their life.
 If the parent resorts to beating up their child, it can become difficult for the child, as they will feel that keeping quiet is the only way forward.

 1.3.
 Steering the Conflict Away

-The one thing people with conflict avoidance are pro at is avoiding confrontation at all costs.
+The one thing people with conflict avoidance are pro at is avoiding confrontation2 at all costs.
 When they see a fight incoming, their natural response is to get out of it, not how to get through it.

 Starting talking about a new topic, brushing off the conversation as a joke, getting defensive, or just straight up leaving the room are some ways conflict-avoidant people steer the conflicts away.